Drone Photography: A Quick Guide for Beginners

 Manual Mode and Its Benefits

 Remember that your drone needs to be perfectly stable for bracketed exposure to work.
-Use a high shutter speed to minimize movement while your UAV is hovering in place.
+Use a high shutter speed to minimize movement while your UAV is hovering in place against wind currents.

 The Best Uses for Tripod Mode

-I also suggest turning it on when shooting drone footage indoors.
+I also suggest turning Tripod Mode on when shooting drone footage indoors or navigating tight visual airspace such as framing narrow alleyways in historic urban quarters.
 That way, you can minimize the risk of accidents.

 Compositional Techniques for Punchy Aerial Photos